lucasmyers97/maier-saupe-lc-hydrodynamics/notes_on_restructuring.md

     - The latter takes a const reference to a ParameterHandler object, is const, and returns an instance of the given parameter struct.
     - It recursively gets all relevant values from a parameter file.
 * For each enum class, the struct will also need to define a helper function which will parse a string input and give back a named enum.
+* Note that deal.II offers some kind of "Convert" class which does these parameter conversions -- probably worth looking into which ones I can coopt for my own usage, and also perhaps extending this class via inheritance to cover my own use-cases.